Buettner-Maik/caafa-stream/README.md

 # Active Feature Acquisition - Stream

 This repository holds the python code for a paper relating to active feature acquisition on streams.
-It is an extension of work done by Elson Serrao found under this link: https://github.com/elrasp/osm
+It is an extension of work done by Elson Serrao found under this link: https://github.com/elrasp/osm and an iteration on the framework found under: https://github.com/Buettner-Maik/afa-stream

 ## Structure of the Repository

 additions - additional code not part of framework that was used for the experiments and plots

-data - the preprocessed datasets that were used for the runs
+data - raw data of the data sets for the runs; to run experiments preprocessed batches have to be generated first Alternatively copy the prepared data sets from https://github.com/Buettner-Maik/afa-stream/tree/master/data/csv

 osm - core code